chen3feng/android-backup/README.md

 ### Installation

 - Download and install [android-platform-tools](https://developer.android.com/tools/releases/platform-tools)
+  or use a package manager like home brew.
 - Install [Python](https://www.python.org/), every programmer knows how to do it.
 - Install pathspec: `pip install pathspec`
 - Enable USB debugging on your phone (https://developer.android.com/studio/debug/dev-options)
 - Download the source code for this program.